guillaumeeb/isae-supaero-aibt103-bigdata/src/00_CNES_Short_Course_Introduction.md

 - Understand the differences and usage between main distributed computing architectures (HPC, Big Data, Cloud, CPU vs GPGPU)
 - Implement the distribution of simple operations via the Map/Reduce principle in PySpark
-- Understand the principle of Kubernetes
+- Understand the principle of Kubernetes and object storage
-- Deploy a Big Data Processing Platform on the Cloud
+- Deploy a Big Data Processing Platform (Pangeo) on the Cloud
-- Implement the distribution of data wrangling/cleaning and training machine learning algorithms using PyData stack, Jupyter notebooks and Dask
+- Either implement the distribution of data wrangling/cleaning and training machine learning algorithms using Dask
+- Or implement a NDVI processing at scale using Pangeo platform.

 ## About myself{background-image="images/HPC-blue.jpg" style="color:white"}